 So it was little surprise that for the first time in his career, Koonce did not start a game.
 He again, however, started the season poorly, taking the loss on Opening Day against the brand-new Montreal Expos at Shea Stadium.
 Koonce did manage to pick up three saves in April, which counted in his statistics now that the save had become official (it had unofficially been counted for several years, with Koonce picking up 11 for the Mets in 1968).
 Yet Koonce was hit hard.
 He wound up allowing as many home runs in 1969 as he had in the previous two seasons combined.

 Even as the previously moribund Mets rallied and shocked the world, Koonce’s ERA never recovered from the early pounding.
-Though the mounds had been lowered in response to the “Year of the Pitcher” in 1968, Koonce still had an ERA of 6.00 as the Mets went on a tear in June.
+Koonce still had an ERA of 6.00 as the Mets went on a tear in June.
 Like most members of that ’69 team, though, Koonce had his moments of glory.

-He picked up three wins in a span of five appearances in July, beginning with a four-inning stint on July 13 at Shea against the Expos as the Mets earned a doubleheader sweep to match the twin bill taken that same day by the first-place Cubs.
+He picked up three wins in a span of five appearances, beginning with a four-inning stint on July 13 at Shea against the Expos as the Mets earned a doubleheader sweep to match the twin bill taken that same day by the first-place Cubs.
 Three days later, Koonce threw five innings of shutout relief in a win at Wrigley Field, allowing the Mets to pull within four games of Chicago.
-And following a disastrous sweep by the Astros later that month, Koonce took over for Don Cardwell in the first inning the next day against Atlanta and threw 6 1/3 innings as the Mets went on to a 5-4 win over the NL West leaders.
+And following a disastrous sweep by the Astros later that month, Koonce took over for Don Cardwell in the first inning two days later against Atlanta and threw 6 1/3 innings as the Mets went on to a 5-4 win over the NL West leaders.